How to register for meetings: How to register for meetings:

 If a meeting is open for observers, this is indicated on the meeting's website.

-If there are more requests for attendance than can be accommodated, preference will be given to persons affiliated to the Regional Advisory Councils and the Advisory Committee for Aquaculture and Fisheries.
+If there are more requests for attendance than can be accommodated, preference will be given to persons affiliated to the Regional Advisory Councils.

-Especially for EWGs dealing with the evaluation of multi-annual management plan evaluations, the number of observers requesting for attendance was significantly higher in the past than the number of observers which could possibly be accommodated.
-Consequently, the number of observers representing a certain RAC is limited to three for individual EWGs.
+Especially for EWGs dealing with topics such as the evaluation of multi-annual management plans or the Landing obligations in EU fisheries, the number of observers requesting for attendance was significantly higher in the past than the number of observers which could possibly be accommodated.
+Consequently, the number of observers representing a certain RAC is limited.
 The RACs are expected to coordinate a balanced participation through their secretariats before individual observers' registrations are made for EWGs.
 Note: RAC observers are expected to represent their RAC rather than their individual affiliation (association, entity, NGO, lab, etc.).

 Those interested in participating to a meeting as observers need to individually register their interest through the registration system as described above.
 When registering observers are requested to indicate the RAC they represent in the comment field.
 Note that registrations have to be done individually as this is the only way that JRC-STECF secretariat can comply with EU legal provisions for the protection of personal data.